therealtrex/GDIMacGyver/content/Lab3_lambda/setup_lambda.md

 For this workshop, we developed a serverless application called `splunk-aws-lambda-cloudwatchlogs-processor`
 - From your AWS [console](https://console.aws.amazon.com/serverlessrepo/home?/available-applications) search for and select `Serverless Application Repository`
 - Select `Available applications`
 - Search for `splunk-aws-lambda-cloudwatchlogs-processor` under `Public applications` and `select the application` to deploy.
-See example below.
+See example below:

 ![lambda_serverless](/static/30_lambda/serverless.png)